TaylorJadin/UltrawideWindowsandVertical/README.md

 # UltrawideWindowsandVertical
 A fork of the [UltrawideWindows](https://github.com/lucmos/UltrawideWindows) Kwin script to fit my needs.
+Basically I've only included the specific shortcuts I needed, and made a few that I needed for centering windows and tiling on a vertical monitor.
+If you find this github you should probably check out the [UltraWidWindows repo](https://github.com/lucmos/UltrawideWindows) isntead.

 # Installation